Somfic/docs--md/eliteapi/eliteva/readme.md

 ((EliteAPI.Ship.Gear))
 ```

 EliteVA converts a ton of in-game events to macro commands.
-For example, retracting your gear will trigger the `((EliteAPI.Ship.Gear))` command, while cracking an ateriod will trigger the `((EliteAPI.AsteroidCracked))` event.
+For example, retracting your gear will trigger the `((EliteAPI.Ship.Gear))` command, while cracking an asteroid will trigger the `((EliteAPI.AsteroidCracked))` event.

 A list of all supported in-game events can be found [on the documentation website](https://docs.somfic.com/project/eliteapi/eliteva).